 21.10.2020: New Project on the Treatment of Lung Cancer granted by EU/DLR

-This month the EU and the DLR (Deutsches Luft- und Raumfahrtzentrum) granted the project "Personalized multimodal therapies for the treatment of lung cancer".
-The project, which is a cooperation between the University Medical Center and the DFG-Research Training Group "Life Sciences - Life Writing", aims at researching innovative tumor therapies for lung cancer.
+The EU and the DLR (Deutsches Luft- und Raumfahrtzentrum) granted the project "Personalized multimodal therapies for the treatment of lung cancer".
+The project, which is lead by Prof. Bockamp, Institut of Translational Immunology (TIM) at the University Medical Center, aims at researching innovative tumor therapies for lung cancer.
+The project will start in Mai 2021.
+Prof. Paul and his team at the Institute for the History, Philosophy and Ethics of Medicine will research the Ethical implications of personalized multimodal therapies.